Every Child Should Have a Chance

 However, this labor of love, after much work and revision, was finally published privately in the early 1970s.
 And it has remained in print ever since, undergoing a complete reediting and updating in 1982.
 Although privately printed, Every Child Should Have a Chance has sold thousands of copies and continues to be requested by both families who were patients of Dr. Denmark and by complete strangers who have heard of her and of her advice to parents.
-In fact, the book has found distribution in countries and cultures around the world, purchased by people who are looking for no-nonsense parenting advice, something that truly transcends cultures.
+In fact, her book has found distribution in countries and cultures around the world, purchased by people who are looking for no-nonsense parenting advice, something that truly transcends cultures.

 Because the book’s distribution is handled privately, it cannot be found at book-sellers, and on-line sales are typically re-sales from individual book owners.
 To date, the book is primarily available from the family, ordered and sent via mail.
 Information about ordering can be found below.

 As long as she was able to autograph her books, Dr. Denmark always added another sentence to the title so that it read “Every Child Should Have a Chance, Do what you can to help.”
 This has been and always will be her message to parents everywhere.

 To obtain a copy of Every Child Should Have a Chance, please call (706) 543-9984 to arrange for purchase and delivery.
 By mail the book is $25, and the price includes postage and handling in the United States.
 Shipping internationally will incur additional charges.

 Photo credits Lynn Johnson.